In case you’ve been under a rock the last year, Microlearning is THE new buzzword for training.

 Your microlearning creation will need to address people’s desire to learn at any time in any place, placing people in control of their learning destiny.
 Microlearning is simple, short, and engaging.
 This is not to say we are ‘dumbing down” learning for the sake of being short or narrow-focused.
 Quite the opposite.
 When appropriately applied, microlearning can allow for deeper encoding, reflection, and practice retrieval – all necessary for the successful exchange of knowledge and learning application.

 What are your thoughts about microlearning?
-I’d love to hear about successful examples of microlearning have you seen recently.
+I’d love to hear about successful examples of microlearning you have seen recently.

 Like what you are reading here?
 Join “The Rebellion” for more helpful content!